Soups - tasty, seasonal, everyday and festive - the best recipes

 - salt li>

-Pour the hot broth over the cauliflower, add the grated lemon zest, a pinch of curry and cook until tender.
+Pour cauliflower with hot broth, add grated lemon zest, a pinch of curry and cook until soft.
 Pour in the milk, bring to a boil, then reduce the heat, add the cream and lemon juice.
-Heat it up for a while, stirring constantly, but not allowing it to boil.
-Season with salt, pepper and chili so that the soup tastes good.
-Before serving, sprinkle generously with chopped greens on the plate.
+Heat for a while, stirring constantly, but not allowing it to boil.
+Season with salt, pepper and chili to make the soup taste good.
+Before serving, sprinkle generously with chopped greens already on the plate.

-Thank you to the Buchmann publishing house for providing the reviewer.
+Thank you to Buchmann Publishing for providing a review copy.